Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier vs. Winthrop BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the Xavier Musketeers (5-5) versus the Winthrop Eagles (8-3) at Cintas Center is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 80-69 in favor of Xavier, who is big favorites by our model.
+Saturday's game features the Xavier Musketeers (5-5) and the Winthrop Eagles (8-3) clashing at Cintas Center in what should be a one-sided matchup, with a projected 80-69 win for heavily favored Xavier according to our computer prediction.
 Game time is at 7:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!